Oxford University Press is proud of its generous self-archiving policy.

 For more information on Funder policies, click here.

-On publication of their article, authors will receive a URL, providing access without charge to the published article on the Oxford Journal website.
+On publication of their article, authors will receive a URL, providing access without charge to the version of record on the Oxford Journal website.
 This link may then be sent to interested colleagues, or posted on the author’s own personal or institutional website.

-A post-print is the final draft author manuscript, after it has been accepted for publication, and including modifications based on referees' suggestions, but before it has undergone copy-editing and proof correction.
+The accepted manuscript is defined here as the final draft author manuscript, as accepted for publication by a journal, including modifications based on referees’ suggestions, before it has undergone copyediting and proof correction.

-Authors may upload their post-prints to institutional and centrally organized repositories, but must stipulate that public availability be delayed until 12 months after first online publication in the journal.
+Authors may upload their accepted manuscript PDF to an institutional and/or centrally organized repository, provided that public availability is delayed until 12 months after first online publication in the journal.

-This is a pre-copy-editing, author-produced PDF of an article accepted for publication in [insert journal title] following peer review.
-The definitive publisher-authenticated version [insert complete citation information here when available] is available online at: xxxxxxx [insert URL that the author will receive upon publication here].
+This is a pre-copyedited, author-produced PDF of an article accepted for publication in [insert journal title] following peer review.
+The version of record [insert complete citation information here] is available online at: xxxxxxx [insert URL that the author will receive upon publication here].

-Authors can make a pre-print version of the article available on their personal website, institutional websites, and on public pre-print servers.
+Authors can make their original version of the article available on their personal website, institutional websites, and on public pre-print servers.

 On acceptance, the following statement should be added if possible:

-Authors of Oxford Open articles are entitled to deposit the post-print version or the final published version of their article in institutional and centrally organized repositories and can make this publicly available immediately upon publication, provided that the journal and OUP are attributed as the original place of publication and that correct citation details are given.
+Authors of Oxford Open articles are entitled to deposit their accepted manuscript or the version of record in institutional and/or centrally organized repositories and can make this publicly available immediately upon publication, provided that the journal and OUP are attributed as the original place of publication and that correct citation details are given.
 Authors should also deposit the URL of their published article, in addition to the PDF version.

-The journal strongly encourages Oxford Open authors to deposit the final published version of the article instead of the post-print version.
+The journal strongly encourages Oxford Open authors to deposit the version of record instead of the accepted manuscript.
 This will guarantee that the definitive version is readily available to those accessing your article from such repositories, and means that your article is more likely to be cited correctly.